-Trust the Top Google Reviewed Domestic Violence Defense Firm in Clearwater.
+Trust the Top Google Reviewed Domestic Violence Defense Attorneys in Clearwater.

-Why Choose Us for Your Domestic Violence Defense?
+Why Choose Our Domestic Violence Defense Attorneys?
 Because We Care and We’ll Be There For You 24-7, Starting Now!

 The Law Firm of Powers Sellers & Finkelstein, PLC has over 20 years of combined experience defending clients charged with Domestic Violence.
-We will begin investigating your case immediately.
+Our Domestic Violence Defense Attorneys will begin investigating your case immediately.
 We will advise what steps you can take to minimize or even eliminate the stress and will do everything possible to secure a positive outcome while helping you through this trying time.
 Call for a free evaluation today and let our expert criminal defense team put our knowledge of the criminal justice system to work for you.
-All Criminal Charges are serious and you need a skilled Domestic Violence Attorney on your side.
+All Criminal Charges are serious and you need a skilled Domestic Violence Defense Attorney on your side.
 Call us for a free evaluation at (727) 531-2926 anytime, 24-7!

 Florida law classifies various criminal offenses under the general category of domestic violence, including:.